The Best Food City in Every State

 Beating out Kansas City as the top spot in the state for great food, Lawrence boasts the decades-old Free State Brewing Company's fine fare (along with slurpable suds), award-winning burgers at The Burger Stand at the Casbah, and your fill of fine foods at 715.

 Bourbon and some famous fried chicken helped put Louisville on the food map, but these days you can get so much more than that (though hit up Bambi Bar and Shirley Mae's for a nostalgic nosh).
-New American eats can be found at Corbett’s and Decca, and Asian food with a Southern flair at 610 Magnolia.
+You can't go wrong with the Asian food with a Southern flair at 610 Magnolia.

 Filled with Cajun cuisine, New Orleans has loads of time-honored hot spots that'll tickle your tummy, but for a new take on the Crescent City try out these top new restaurants: the funky and fun Turkey and the Wolf, stylish Indian spot Saffron NOLA, and creatively cool Marjie's Grill.

 More than just a lobster roll haven (though go to Eventide Oyster Co. for some of the best), Portland, Maine is a great place for foodies who love a taste of a variety of flavors.
-Must-eat-at locations include Hugo’s for a seasonal sup, Duckfat for supremely delicious sandwiches, and small bites at Drifters Wife.
+One must-eat-at location is Duckfat for supremely delicious sandwiches.

 Beer is king in the area around Grand Rapids as some of the most-lauded craft breweries—Founders, Bell's, and New Holland—hail from the area.
-But brew isn't what the city is all about (though locals Harmony Brewing merit a mention) as culinary options abound like farm-to-table Grove and breakfast breakout Marie Catrib’s.
+But brew isn't what the city is all about (though locals Harmony Brewing merit a mention) as culinary options abound like farm-to-table Grove.

 A Jucy Lucy—a cheese-stuffed burger—tops any Minnesota foodie list, and you can get your fix at Matt's Bar.
-Sit down at Hell's Kitchen for a hangover-erasing brunch, pop in for an award-winning taste at Heyday, or try some succulent Somalian fare at Safari Restaurant.
+Sit down at Hell's Kitchen for a hangover-erasing brunch, too.

 Home to Faulkner, this college town nestled in the middle of the Deep South features lots of charming little eateries, including the Ajax Diner and Big Bad Breakfast.
 Folks looking for food on the fine side can move up to McEwen's or get some true Southern comfort food at Taylor Grocery & Restaurant.

 Mostly thought of as a home to bustling BBQ joints, Kansas City, Missouri, pulled out an astounding five semi-finalists for the James Beard Awards in 2017.
-Hit up some of the top selections at KC hot spots like Manifesto, Port Fonda, and Bluestem.
+Hit up some of the top selections at KC hot spots like Manifesto and Port Fonda.
 Meat lovers will fall for the succulent selections at Anton's or LC's Bar-B-Q.

 Sure, you can get some amazing easy eats in this Rocky Mountain town, like bison or American-style kobe beef burgers at the Montana Ale Works and a perfect pizza pie at Cosmic, but what about fine foods and innovative cuisine?
-Settle down at Emerson Grill or Plonk and enjoy an elevated experience at 4,800 feet.
+Settle down at Plonk for an upscale experience.

-When you think of Nebraska, steaks pop up as the most obvious food find, but Omaha boasts one of the best vegetarian restaurants around, Modern Love.
+When you think of Nebraska, steaks pop up as the most obvious food find.
+But Omaha also boasts one of the best vegetarian restaurants around, Modern Love.
 Meat eaters, however, won't be disappointed with access to carnivore-catering joints like Kitchen Table, Boiler Room, 801 Chophouse, Kobe, and Johnny's.

 Vegas is bursting at the seams with hundreds of high-end restaurants.
-But what's the best and newest now?
-Give these newbies—but already goodies—a call: Carson Kitchen, Mordeo, The Stove, 90 Ninety, Bandito, and Echo & Rig.
+But what's the best right now?
+Give these restaurants a call: Carson Kitchen, The Stove, 90 Ninety, and Echo & Rig.